01. What is Wolbachia?

 Our Wolbachia method can protect communities from mosquito-borne diseases without posing risk to natural ecosystems.
 Unlike most other initiatives, our method is natural and self-sustaining.

 04. Is Wolbachia safe?

 Wolbachia is safe for humans, animals and the environment.
-The WMP’s Wolbachia method helps to protect communities from mosquito-borne diseases like Zika, dengue and chikungunya and does so without risk to natural ecosystems or human health.
+The WMP’s Wolbachia method helps to protect communities from mosquito-borne diseases like Zika, dengue, chikungunya and yellow fever and does so without risk to natural ecosystems or human health.

 Following years of laboratory and field-based research, the WMP’s findings have been subjected to rigorous independent assessments.
 The results concluded that there is negligible risk associated with the release of Wolbachia carrying mosquitoes and that Wolbachia is safe for people, animals and the environment.

 05. Will the bite of a mosquito with Wolbachia hurt more than a normal bite?

 No, people who are bitten by an Aedes aegypti mosquito containing Wolbachia will not notice any difference or be harmed in any way.